Repairing a Bulging Foundation, continued

 Making a Deadman

-as footings (center) for the new front porch (bottom), which
+This act as footings for the new front porch.

 A New Wall Inside